AriFordsham/GHCWiki/ghc-api-status.md

   we need to keep it when a module is considered for compilation but not recompiled; when we generate the `ModDetails` from the `ModIface`.
 ToDo: find a better place to put it.

-## Change Log

-- introduced the `Ghc` monad which is (currently) defined as `Session -> IO (Either GhcError a)` where Session is mutabe.
-This improves the following:

-  - API functions no longer need to pass around sessions explicitly.
-The single-threaded usage of a session is enforced.
-  - More error information than a simple `Nothing`.
-  - Errors can be handled in one place rather than case matching after each API call
-  - ToDo: evaluate role of `log_action`
-- Functions that previously worked on a `Session` are now in `Ghc`.  `newSession` is now `withGhc` which is the exported run function for the `Ghc` monad.
-- `parseStaticFlags` has been removed, the functionality is now integrated with `withGhc`.
-Before users had to be really careful in what order to call functions.
-- ATM, most things that import `GHC.hs` are broken due to the monadification.

 ## Open Issues

 - Which operations should automatically call `clearWarnings`?
-- Get Haddock to work.
-- Error handling strategy.
 - Remove `compileToCore` (it says it's there for backwards compatibility only)
 - What's the deal with `SuccessFlag`?
 Shouldn't that be `Either SomeError ()`?
 - Comment in HscTypes: